On Good Friday 1916, up to 150 volunteers walked from Ballyferriter and Dingle over the mountain pass to join the Easter Rising effort in Tralee.

 Up to 50 volunteers walked ten miles to Dingle where they were joined by 100 more.

 The 150 strong group opted to walk over the mountainous terrain of the Conor Pass to avoid detection by British forces.

-A group last night set out in the footsteps of their forefathers, over the Conor Pass, with groups from Annascaul and Camp joining along the way.
+Joined by another group in Dingle, they face an ardous hike of 30 miles over the Conor Pass, with groups from Annascaul and Camp joining along the way.